 So how do you get this right and make the most of skilled freelance writers – even if they happen to be based halfway across the world?

 - Be upfront (and realistic) about your budget

 - Brief them well

 - Maintain a workflow

 Let us first discuss how to hire the best freelance writers.
 After all, there are thousands of talented professionals out there— how do you know who’s right for you?

 1. Identify your needs

 A comprehensive content strategy lets you figure out what kind of results you’re looking to achieve — and knowing this tells you exactly what to look for in a freelance writer.
-After all, ‘Content Writer’ is not just one job role — there are many niches and specialisations under it.
-For example, you have long-form blog writers, short-form copywriters, journalists, technical writers, writers specialising in website content and so on.
+After all, ‘Content Writer’ is not just one job role — there are many niches and specializations under it.
+For example, you have long-form blog writers, short-form copywriters, journalists, technical writers, writers specializing in website content and so on.
 Of course, most writers today have a varied set of skills — but don’t assume that their skills will transfer seamlessly across various content requirements.
 A technical writer, for instance, may not be the right person to go to for some creative short stories (that is, unless they specifically list that as one of their skills!).